 The concept of escrow can be applied to real estate transactions, such as in the sale of a house.
-After a buyer has made an offer to purchase a home, and the seller accepts that offer, the buyer will typically pay a deposit to show his earnestness in buying the house.
+After a buyer has made an offer to purchase a home, and the seller accepts that offer, the buyer typically pays a deposit to show his interest in buying the house.
 This money is usually made to the escrow account held by a third party by either the buyer or the real estate agent involved in the transaction.
-After the payment is secured, the seller will then proceed with the house inspections, feeling assured that the buyer has sufficient funds to make the final payment.
+After the payment is secured, the seller proceeds with the house inspections, feeling assured that the buyer has sufficient funds to make the final payment.
 Upon fulfilling all conditions, the escrow officer will release the cash reserved in the escrow account to the seller.

 Advantages of an Escrow

-Escrow is beneficial as it protects high-ticket transactions, such as a real estate transaction that involves a large sum of money.
+Escrow is beneficial as it protects the buyer, seller and lender in high-ticket transactions, such as real estate transactions involving large sums of money.
 In addition, escrow for mortgages allows a secured monthly payment of insurance and taxes to the relevant authorities, reducing the possibility of underpayment and late payment, which might incur additional penalty fee towards the homeowner.

 Disadvantages of an Escrow